 You probably won’t be told just how effective exercise can be at counteracting mitochondrial aging.

-Canadian researchers recently studied the effects of exercise on specially bred mice that lacked the ability to repair their mitochondria.
+Canadian researchers studied the effects of exercise on specially bred mice that lacked the ability to repair their mitochondria.
 By the time they were three months old (the human equivalent of age 20), their mitochondria were already malfunctioning.
 At eight months (age 60 for humans), they were very frail and decrepit.
 Their muscles were thin and flaccid, their hearts were enlarged, their hair gray, thin, and balding, and their brains and sex organs shrunken and shriveled.
 None of the mice reached one year of age.

 A corresponding group of these same mice, however, were allowed to run on an exercise wheel 45 minutes a day, three times a week starting at three months old.
 Each session was roughly equivalent to a person running six miles in just under an hour.
 These mice exercised for five months.